vishaltak/gitlab-development-kit/doc/howto/auto_devops/tips_and_troubleshooting.md

 ### Error due to `Insufficient regional quota` for `DISKS_TOTAL_GB`

-When [creating a new GKE cluster](https://docs.gitlab.com/ee/user/project/clusters/#creating-the-cluster), GKE will create persistent disks for you.
+When [creating a new GKE cluster](https://docs.gitlab.com/ee/user/project/clusters/#creating-the-cluster), GKE creates persistent disks for you.
 If you are running into the following error:

 ```plaintext